 - Your project is large or complex.

 - Your codebase must be maintained for a long time.

-- Many developers are working on the same code.
+- Multiple developers are working on the same code.

 - Running tests takes a lot of time or work (type checking may help you